 The EU’s General Data Protection Regulation (GDPR) went into effect on May 25, 2018, replacing the EU Data Protection Directive 1995.
-The new regulation applies to all organizations that handle, store, or process the personal data of EU citizens.
+The regulation applies to all organizations that handle, store, or process the personal data of EU citizens.
 Because of this extra-territorial applicability, the GDPR will have a substantial impact on ITAD professionals worldwide.

 The consequences of non-compliance